joomla-framework/database/README.md

 ### `Renderer\RendererInterface`

-`Renderer\RendererInterface` is an interface that requires a class to be implemented with a `render` method.
+`Renderer\RendererInterface` is an interface to provide a common rendering API.

 ## Classes

 * `Renderer\MustacheRenderer`
+* `Renderer\PhpEngineRenderer`
 * `Renderer\PlatesRenderer`
 * `Renderer\TwigRenderer`

-Each of these classes extends the parent rendering engine classes to enable those engines to implement the `RendererInterface`.
+All classes except `PlatesRenderer` extend the parent rendering engine classes to enable those engines to implement the `RendererInterface`.

 ##### Usage